mitin001/blog/2025/10/04/freakonomics-2015-06-01-cheating.md

 # [When to Rob a Bank].
 06-01.
 Cheating to Be Hot

-This section of the last [Freakonomics] volume answered a question about the state of our society.
+This section of the last [Freakonomics](../../../2025/10/07/freakonomics-2015-when-to-rob-a-bank.md) volume answered a question about the state of our society.

-[Freakonomics]: ../../../series/freakonomics.md
 [When to Rob a Bank]: https://www.google.com/books/edition/When_to_Rob_a_Bank/2lidBAAAQBAJ

 ## Why is our society so interested in the true crime genre?